Article Review By: Rachel Reed

 Bringing it Home:

 This study was well-controlled in terms of consistency of variables and treatment modalities, and the researchers standardized the use of TENS and ultrasound with the test and control groups.
 Unfortunately, the sample size was relatively small.
 Because the severity of participants’ CTS was not a factor in allocation to test or control groups, one group may have had more patients with severe presentations of CTS, which may have skewed the data.
 Additionally, if a participant had bilateral CTS, the researchers considered each hand as a separate “participant,” not taking into account that the individual may have chronic inflammation or preexisting conditions affecting the development of bilateral CTS and thereby skewing the data.
-This is a good study overall, and this is the only study (as of 2019) that addresses cupping therapy with CTS.
+This is a good study overall, and this is the only study (as of 2019) that addresses cupping therapy with CTS (cupping therapy for carpal tunnel syndrome).
 There needs to be more research to determine the efficacy of cupping therapy as a treatment modality for individuals with CTS.

 Sign-up to Get Updates Straight to Your Inbox!